 With sacralisation there may be fusion of the transverse process to the pelvic bone (ilium) on one or both sides, or there may be a false joint or pseudarthrosis.
 This makes for wonky spinal movement

-It has always been assumed that congenital sacralisation and lumbarisation are clinically unimportant, but I don't agree.
-Generally speaking, I believe both anomalies of the sacrum and base of spine cause trouble, usually because of the incomplete nature of each.
+It has always been assumed that congenital sacralisation and lumbarisation are clinically unimportant, but that may not be the case.
+Generally speaking, both anomalies of the sacrum and base of spine cause trouble, usually because of the incomplete nature of each.
 With lumbarisation, it is rare for this additional joint to be completely free and, with sacralisation, it is rare for it to be totally fused.
 The pure extreme of both is rarely found, rather a no man’s land in between.

 There is a certain safety to be had in a joint being completely fused, which helps explain the orthopaedic surgeon’s penchant for fusing problem joints.
 The rationale had always been – drastic as it sounds - if a joint hurt to move then join it up to neighbouring bones to stop it moving.

 That surgical fusion inevitably led to other problems later on in nearby healthy joints, which were sometimes as unwelcome as the original complaint, is another matter; the case for fusion can be clearly seen.
 However, if the fusion was not quite solid, everybody was left in a quandary.
 Indeed, surgical fusions which do not quite ‘take’ are the bane of the back surgeon’s life.

 Exactly the converse is true of spines that demonstrate lumbarisation of the first sacral segment.
 Although the extra joint between the first and second sacral segment is said to be free, in truth it is usually not free enough.
 Again the spine is caught in no man’s land, attempting to incorporate this additional joint in its everyday function.
 Invariably, the ring-in joint is not up to the task - and this is more likely to be the case with advancing years.